JsCommunity/reaclette/README.md

 #### `effects: { [string]: Effect }`

-These functions which can be called from application code (see `injectState`) and can do side-effects and/or mutate the state.
+These functions can be called from application code (see `injectState`) and can do side-effects and/or mutate the state.

 When called, an effect is provided with one or more arguments: a reference to other effects and any arguments passed to the effect from the application code.